ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-network/index.md

 {: #prerequisites}

 -   Vyatta and VLANs that have been ordered from IBM Cloud infrastructure portal and VLANs have been associated to the Vyatta.
--   The automated Secure Perimeter deployment pre-loads the Vyatta with SSH keys that **ibmcloud-secure-perimeter-network** uses to access the gateway.
-SSH keys will need to be loaded either manually or through the Secure Perimeter installation process.
+-   The automated Secure Perimeter deployment pre-loads the Vyatta with SSH keys that `ibmcloud-secure-perimeter-network` uses to access the gateway.
+SSH keys must be loaded either manually or through the Secure Perimeter installation process.
 Review the article [Set up an automated Secure Perimeter in IBM Cloud](https://developer.ibm.com/dwblog/2018/set-automated-secure-perimeter-ibm-cloud/) for more information.